SenseNet/docs.sensenet.com/content/tutorials/getting-started/01-basic-application-architecture.md

 - in the name of the current user of your application

 #### In the name of a technical user
 The advantage of this approach is that you don't need to authenticate users on the client (for example because your content is public anyway, e.g. a blog).
 You can send requests from your Asp.Net app to the sensenet service in the name of a technical user that has the necessary permissions to access the content you need.
-Or if all your content is public, you do not event have to configure that.
+Or if all your content is public, you do not even have to configure that.

 The downside is that you loose the ability of using the sensenet _per-user permission system_, because all backend requests are made in the name of the same technical user.